ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 We could move in the other direction, toward a longer format.
 Now there's only one column with values in it.
 We might object that the values now have presumably varying units, but we haven't been very concerned with units so far.
 For compactness though, we're clearly losing by duplicating names and years and things.
 If only there were a way to arrange the data so that nothing is repeated!

-(For most wide-to-long and long-to-wide conversions, use the [gather](http://rpackages.ianhowson.com/cran/tidyr/man/gather.html) and [spread](http://rpackages.ianhowson.com/cran/tidyr/man/spread.html) functions from the [tidyr](https://github.com/hadley/tidyr) package.)
+(For most wide-to-long and long-to-wide conversions in R, use the [gather](http://rpackages.ianhowson.com/cran/tidyr/man/gather.html) and [spread](http://rpackages.ianhowson.com/cran/tidyr/man/spread.html) functions from the [tidyr](https://github.com/hadley/tidyr) package.)

 -----